Modeling the Second Harmonic in Surface Water Waves Using Generalizations of NLS: Experiments

 \section{Experiments}

 We examine four experiments conducted in the William G.~Pritchard Fluid Mechanics Laboratory in the Mathematics Department at Penn State.
-Two of these experiments were first studied in Segur et al.~\cite{Segur} and two were first studied in Carter et al.~\cite{Butterfield}.
-Following the nomenclature in \cite{Butterfield}, we refer to the four experiments as Experiment A, B, C, and D. The wave channel used for Experiments A and B was 43 ft long.
-The wave channel used for Experiments C and D was 50 ft long.
-Both channels had glass bottoms and sidewalls and were 10 inches wide.
+The first two of these experiments were first studied in Segur et al.~\cite{Segur} and the second two were first studied in Carter et al.~\cite{Butterfield}.
+Following the nomenclature in \cite{Butterfield}, we refer to the four experiments as Experiments A, B, C, and D. The wave channel used for Experiments A and B was 13.1 m long.
+The wave channel used for Experiments C and D was 15.2 m long.
+Both channels had glass bottoms and sidewalls and were 0.254 m wide.
 The tank walls were cleaned with alcohol and then water was added.
 The air-water interface was cleaned by skimming (A and B) or blowing (C and D) the interfacial layer to one end of the tank where it was vacuumed.
-The resulting still-water depth the for all experiments was 20 cm.
+The resulting still-water depth for all experiments was 0.20 m.
 Waves were generated in all four experiments with anodized, wedge-shaped plungers that spanned the width of the tank and were oscillated vertically using feed-back, programmable control.
-The cross-section of the wedge was exponential for A and B (with a falloff that corresponds to the velocity field for a 3.33 Hz wave) and was triangular for C and D (with a slope corresponding to a linear approximation to the exponential of the paddle for A and B).
+The cross-section of the wedge was exponential for A and B (with a fall-off that corresponds to the velocity field for a 3.33 Hz wave) and was triangular for C and D (with a slope corresponding to a linear approximation to the exponential of the paddle for A and B).
 For Experiments A and B, which used PMAC - Delta Tau Data Systems for motion control, the wedge was oscillated with a time series given by

 where $a_{f}$ is the forcing amplitude of the first harmonic, $\omega_{0f}$ is the frequency of the first harmonic, $r$ is the ratio of perturbation amplitude to $a_f$, and $\omega_{1f}$ is the perturbation frequency.
 Experiments C and D used ARCS software for motion control.
 For C, the wedge was oscillated with a time series given by